skootskapoots/simplealerts/README.md

 ## Installation

 Installation is a breeze, I promise!
 Someday, you may find this in the `Widget` area of the `Themes Gallery` in StreamElements.
-Until then, follow this easy steps to get going:
+Until then, follow these easy steps to get going:

 1. Head over to the [My Overlays](https://streamelements.com/dashboard/overlays) section of StreamElements.
 2. Either create a new overlay or edit an existing one you'd like to add this widget to.